 Training

-Families Moving Forward (FMF) Virtual Training
+Families Moving Forward (FMF) Virtual Training February 12, 2026 - March 10, 2026

-The FMF Program offers a specialized intervention approach which providers can learn through telehealth or in-person training.
-There is a carefully laid out program manual and accessible after-training on a password-protected website.
 Clinically, the FMF Program combines positive behavior support techniques with motivational interviewing (MI) and cognitive-behavioral treatment (CBT).
 The FMF Program is scientifically validated through research.

-FASD ECHO Training Safest Choice National Learning Collaborative
+Safest Choice National Learning Collaborative FASD ECHO

 NO fee to participate.